almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-06-04-12-factor-agents.md

 4. **Human-in-the-loop** — for any action with real-world side effects, design the approval step into the agent from day one. *Logic Apps*, *Teams* adaptive cards, and *Power Automate* approvals are all production-ready integrations for this.
 5. **Multi-agent coordination and handoff state** — once you have more than one agent, the state that lives *between* them becomes its own first-class concern. *MAF* gives you primitives for orchestration, but the discipline of treating handoff state as an explicit, observable, replayable artifact is on you.

-These are not extensions to *Twelve-Factor*.
-They are the gaps it leaves, and they are the gaps that will determine whether your agent is something you can confidently put in front of a customer.

 ## Where Does this Leave Us?

+We're in the AI era now and things move fast.
+However, I've been noticing we are repeating the same mistakes we fought hard to avoid with cloud-native apps.
 The point of this post is not that *Twelve-Factor* is a perfect lens for agents.
 It may or may not be.
 The point is that the discipline behind it — declarative codebases, pinned dependencies, externalized config, attached backing services, immutable builds, observable state, real observability — is the discipline we followed with cloud-native apps for years and it is exactly the discipline we need right now, when the temptation to glue together prompt-and-tool prototypes and call them production systems is at an all-time high.

 Microsoft Foundry gives you the runtime and most of the building blocks.
 Azure gives you the rest.
 The original twelve give you the operating model.
 The new failure modes give you the gaps to fill on top.

 Build the boring parts well.
+Sleep well at night.
 Your agent will thank you for it.